aptech/docs/docs/recodecatlabels.rst

 * To change the order of category labels, use :func:`reordercatlabels`.
 * To set the base case, use :func:`setbasecat`.
+* The key -2147483648 is reserved, and usage could result in undefined behavior.

 Examples
 ----------------